-We are a group of researchers investigating the intersection of natural language, computation, and human cognition.
+We are a group of researchers investigating human language, computation, and human cognition.
 We are based at Saarland University and Saarland Informatics Campus, Germany.

 Our research studies the following topics:

-Natural Language Processing: How do neural language models comprehend language?
+Machine Learning and Language: How do neural language models comprehend language?
 What explains their success, and what are their limitations?
-For example, we have investigated the expressive power of transformer models to model recursive structure (TACL 2020) and probed the linguistic knowledge of language models (TACL 2019).
+For example, we have investigated the expressive power of transformer models (ACL 2024, TACL 2020) and probed the linguistic knowledge of language models (TACL 2019).
+More recently, we’ve looked at state space models and mechanistic interpretability.

-Computational Cognitive Science: How do humans understand language, and how does this process shape language?
-In recent work, we have augmented GPT-2 with memory limitations to examine what makes recursion difficult for humans (PNAS 2022a), and propose that grammar reflects pressures towards efficient language use (PNAS 2020, PNAS 2022b).
+Computational Cognition: How does the human mind process information, and how does this shape language?
+In recent work, we have augmented GPT-2 with memory limitations to examine what makes recursion difficult for humans (PNAS 2022a), propose that grammar reflects pressures towards efficient language use (PNAS 2020, PNAS 2022b), and have developed a unifying theory of biases in human perception across domains (Nature Neuroscience 2024).